mano3-1/mano3-1.github.io/pages/projects.md

 <ul>
 <li> Contributed to the fine-tuning of a large language model on consumer GPUs to generate summarizations of earnings calls. </li>
 <li> Leveraged advanced techniques, such as LoRA, to optimize the training process for large models on consumer-grade hardware. </li>
-<li> Collaborated with a teamtoworkwithstate-of-the-art models like Pythia, MPT, GPT-Neo-X, and T5 Flan, achieving significant progress in the project. </li>
+<li> Collaborated with a team to work with state-of-the-art models like Pythia, MPT, GPT-Neo-X, and T5 Flan, achieving significant progress in the project. </li>
 </ul>

 **Semantic Datatype Detection**